t-d-k/LibreCrypt/docs/FAQ.md

   * * *

 <a name="au"></a>
-*Q: Can I use DoxBox over a network?*
+*Q: Can I use LibreCrypt over a network?*

 *A:* Yes.
-By installing DoxBox on the computers you wish to access your data from, you can mount a volume file located on a networked server.
+By installing LibreCrypt on the computers you wish to access your data from, you can mount a volume file located on a networked server.

 When mounting over a network, simply specify the UNC path (e.g. \\servername\sharename\path\volumefilename) to the volume file begin mounted.